 Related Questions in EQUIVALENCE-RELATIONS

-- Defining an equivalence relation
+- Is this an equivalence relation and explaination?

 Related Questions in SET-PARTITION